weakweak/riff.tf/_posts/2017-01-01-assassination.md

 traits.

 - Master Assassin
+- Master Alchemist
 - Toxic Blades
+- Gushing Wound
 - Balanced Blades
-- Gushing Wound
+- Serrated Edge
 - Poison Knives
-- Master Alchemist
-- Serrated Edge

 Then 4/4 in the less useful traits

 - Shadow Walker
 - Fade into Shadows

+Then finally.

+- Concordance of the Legionfall

 ### Relics

 - Master Assassin
+- Master Alchemist
 - Toxic Blades
+- Gushing Wound
+- Strangler
 - Balanced Blades
-- Gushing Wound
-- Poison Knives
-- Master Alchemist
 - Serrated Edge

 You should always run a simulation of your character to check if a higher item level relic might be better than your current relic.
+These aren't one-size fits all results.

 ## Gearing &amp; Stats